 - Teachers are specialist in deaf education.
-They are qualified Teachers of deaf children or will achieve this mandatory qualification within the expected timeframe - All staff have training in BSL.
-Staff working directly with children are expected to achieve BSL level 3 as a minimum with many progressing to higher levels or being native users of BSL.
-Many staff are native users of BSL - Staff working with children are trained in the use of Herts STEPS behaviour management and some have additional training on physical Restraint called "STEP-UP" - Staff may undertake training from other professionals e.g. Occupational and Physiotherapists to deliver particular intervention programmes suited to individual pupils - Select staff have training in various intervention programmes to support SEN students e.g. SMARTmoves, nurture, Lego therapy - School staff regularly update their SEN knowledge and expertise by participating in whole school CPD - School staff will refer to a range of external agencies and local authority specialist personnel to secure appropriate assessment, support and interventions for children e.g. advisors for physical or visual impairments, LINKS behaviour support team, Deaf CAMHS, SENSE.
+They are qualified teachers of deaf children or will achieve this mandatory qualification within the mandatory timeframe. - All staff have training in BSL.
+Staff working directly with children are expected to achieve BSL level 3 as a minimum with many progressing to higher levels or being native users of BSL. - Staff working with children are trained in the use of Herts STEPS behaviour management and some have additional training on physical Restraint called "STEP-UP". - Staff may undertake training from other professionals e.g. Occupational and Physiotherapists to deliver particular intervention programmes suited to individual pupils - Select staff have training in various intervention programmes to support SEN students e.g. SMARTmoves, fine motor skills programme, Lego therapy. - School staff regularly update their SEN knowledge and expertise by participating in whole school CPD. - School staff will refer to a range of external agencies and local authority specialist personnel to secure appropriate assessment, support and interventions for children e.g. advisors for physical or visual impairments, LINKS behaviour support team, Deaf CAMHS, SENSE.